dennis-000/MinoAi_Project/README.md

 This project represents original work completed for academic purposes.
 All external resources and libraries used are properly cited within the notebooks.

 ## Author
-Eugene - IT Student
+Dennis Mino - CS Student
-Submission Date: January 3rd, 2026
+Submission Date: December 26th, 2025

 ## License
 This project is for educational purposes only.